 Thanks so much, Ray.
 As someone caught in that particular blast radius, I’m really grateful.
 No, really, I am.
 No apology necessary.

 A Personal Note to Ray Manzarek

-So let me be absolutely clear.
-Screw you, Ray Manzarek.
-You can’t even write a memoir about himself without it turning into yet another glorious illumination of the late James Douglas Morrison.
+I don’t know why you can’t even write a memoir about himself without it turning into yet another glorious illumination of the late James Douglas Morrison.
 It’s infuriating, Ray, because when you get older you’re supposed to get wiser and gain perspective on some of your more foolish thoughts and decisions from youth.
 You should at least have the wisdom not to try to recast history that’s been factually documented.
 It makes you as bad as Oliver Stone, whom you detest for distorting history.
 I suppose it’s true that we hate most in others what we see of ourselves.

 Even more infuriating is that I can’t be mad at you for it.
 I want to give you a big bear hug and try to get you to let go of that pain once and for all.
 The part of your soul that’s still crying out for forgiveness for enabling a brilliant writer to burn out so completely.
 That part of your soul wrote Tightrope Ride, a magnificently honest accounting of the betrayal you feel when someone you truly love completely wrecks their own life.

 I hope you’ve found that peace somewhere along the way since writing this book, man.
 You were a key piece of a fantastically talented, typically transcendent rock band.
 Maybe even the key piece since you were able to keep things moving at times when they were falling apart.
 As much as I might resent what you did with your memoir, I understand why you did it that way.
 I just hope that at some point you have too.